How to Apply Queuing Theory to Capacity Planning

 1. Analytic Solvers

 Analytic solvers can help you find a problem in your environment before it becomes a problem.
-This is a must for using queuing theory on your day-to-day operations.
+This is a must for applying queuing theory on a day-to-day basis.

 This is a great method to use when you have thousands of servers and don’t understand what they can do.
 By using analytic solvers, you can figure out if there’s anything you need to be concerned about.